alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 ```
 ![pow_spectrum_moreau_calhouse_15_alpha_all]({{"assets/pow_spectrum_moreau_calhouse_15_alpha_all.png" | absolute_url }})

-Now we can see that $$\alpha = 5$$ leads - strikes just the right balance between making fast convergence without degrading model quality.
+Now we can see that $$\alpha = 5$$ leads - it strikes the right balance in this experiment between faster convergence and model quality.
 Lower $$\alpha$$ values converge slower, and the larger $$\alpha=25$$ value degrades model quality.

-But all of these can be a matter of luck, right?
-Perhaps it's due to initialization, or random shuffling of the data?
-So let's do a more rigorous experiment, and try our several smoothing parameter values $$\alpha$$ with 15 independent experiments each.
+But all of this can be a matter of luck, right?
+Perhaps $$\alpha = 5$$ got a lucky initialization, or a lucky shuffle of the data.
+So let's make the comparison less anecdotal, and try several smoothing parameter values $$\alpha$$ with 15 independent experiments each.
 Then we shall plot histograms.
-This experiment takes some time, $$\sim 90$$ minutes in my CPU only Colab notebook:
+This experiment takes some time, $$\sim 90$$ minutes in my CPU-only Colab notebook:

 ```python
 from tqdm.auto import tqdm